Pinus glabra

+Description

+This pine is a straight-growing, medium-sized species, attaining heights of 20 to 40 m.
 The leaves are needle-like, in bundles of two, 5 to 8 cm, slender (1 mm), and glossy dark green.
 The small, slender cones are 4 to 6 cm, with weak prickles on the scales that are soon shed.

+Ecology

 Pinus glabra differs markedly from most other pines in that it does not occur in largely pure pine forests, but is typically found as scattered trees in moist woodland habitats in mixed hardwood forest.
 To be able to compete successfully in such habitats, it has adapted to greater shade tolerance than most other pines.